10 Tips to help prepare for your Photo Session

 Eat a light meal before you leave.

 Arrive on time.
-If late, contact your photographer to let them know your estimated time of arrival.
-If you arrive with significant delay, the shoot may be shortened as well and the number of final images may be reduced.
+If you are running late, contact your photographer to let them know your estimated time of arrival.
+If you arrive with a significant delay, the shoot may be shortened and the number of final images may be reduced.